Listen to the episode Won’t You Be My Neighbor:

 Jesus Honors and Welcomes Children: Fred respected children enough to include them and talk to them as people even in the midst of unpleasant or tragic situations.
 Matthew 18:1-5, Matthew 19:13-15, Mark 10:13-15, Luke 18:15-17

 Living in and by the Ways of the Kingdom of God vs ways and values of the world.
-Accepting criticism and attacks.
+Following the example of Christ, whenever Fred saw injustice or other societal needs or failures, he had the courage to address them, even or especially when they were difficult.
+This opened him to receiving criticism and attacks.
 All children of God, are special and unique because they are created and loved by God.
 (Sermon on the Mount) Matthew 5-7 (Servant Leadership in Kingdom) Mark 10:41-45.

 Please consider subscribing to Faithspotting, sharing, and leaving a comment.